Chris Rock made Black people the butt of his jokes in his lazy special | Nadine White

 Rock’s frequent failings on race is pitiful.
 He is an inspiration to many Black people, and has campaigned against the racial profiling of Black communities.
 He’s spoken about the racism he experiences “despite being famous”.
 Even his Good Hair documentary, though far from perfect, was a pioneering attempt at highlighting the difficulties Black women face within and around the beauty industry.

 Good comedy sometimes cuts close to the bone, yielding the capacity to infuriate, shake and transform.
-It can confront audiences by challenging their worldview, in spite of themselves, and cause them to question their perceptions.
+It can confront audiences by challenging their stance on issues, in spite of themselves, and causing them to question perceptions.

 The best type of comedy is relatable to audiences and unflinchingly honest.
 However, Rock’s standup felt like a disgruntled man ranting in an echo chamber.
 Though insisting that he’s “not a victim”, the comedian literally had tears in his eyes and appeared to be vying for the crowd’s sympathy and affection – at Black folks’ expense – nonetheless.